 The May’s connected with the Heitz’s in an interesting manner.
 The previous owners (two of Napa valley’s most relentless supporters and foodies, and later founders of Bella Oaks Vineyard) Belle and Barney Rhodes had left several bottles of Heitz Cellar for Tom and Martha.
 This was the first introduction for the Mays to Heitz Cellar.
 Enjoying the wine and needing to find a buyer for his grapes, Tom drove up to Joe and Alice’s home – walked up onto the old porch and knocked on the door.
 Like a year earlier when Joe purchased this property with a handshake, a handshake would again seal a deal – this time Heitz would purchase fruit from Martha’s Vineyard.

-This vineyard has been producing premium Cabernet Sauvignon for Heitz since 1965 which he blended with other wine (although there were no vintages from Martha’s Vineyard in 1993, 1994 and 1995 due to needing to replant because phylloxera destroyed the vines).
+This vineyard has been producing premium Cabernet Sauvignon for Heitz since 1965, although there were no vintages from Martha’s Vineyard in 1993, 1994 and 1995 due to needing to replant because phylloxera destroyed the vines.
 In 1966 Joe made the decision to bottle this wine as a single vineyard designate because of its own unique characteristics.
 Heitz Cellar was the first Napa Valley winery to bottle a single vineyard Cabernet Sauvignon; today some of Napa’s most sought after wines are from single vineyard sites.

-The site is known for producing wines with minty, eucalyptus and chocolate aromatics – several giant eucalyptus trees grow on the eastern edge of the vineyard, but these aromatic characteristics probably are not derived from the trees, but rather from the combination of clone and soil type.
+The site is known for producing wines with minty, eucalyptus and chocolate aromatics; several giant eucalyptus trees grow on the eastern edge of the vineyard, but these aromatic characteristics probably are not derived from the trees, but rather from the combination of clone and soil type.
 These qualities are inherent in the wines from this site regardless of vintage.